Karl Malden: Early life

-As a teenager, Malden joined the Karađorđe Choir at Saint Sava Serbian Orthodox Church, where his father produced plays and taught acting.
+As a teenager, Malden joined the Karageorge Choir and acted in church plays produced by his father.
 He took part in many of these plays, which included a version of Jack and the Beanstalk, but mostly centered on the community's Serbian heritage.
 In high school, he was a popular student and the star of the basketball team (according to his autobiography, Malden broke his nose twice while playing, taking elbows to the face and resulting in his trademark bulbous nose).

 He participated in the drama department and was narrowly elected senior class president.
 Among other roles, he played Pooh-Bah in The Mikado.
 After graduating from Emerson High School in 1931 with high marks, he briefly planned to leave Gary for Arkansas, where he hoped to win an athletic scholarship, but college officials did not admit him owing to his refusal to play any sport besides basketball.
 From 1931 until 1934, he worked in the steel mills, as had his father.

 He changed his name from Mladen Sekulovich to Karl Malden at age 22, something director Elia Kazan urged him to do.
 He anglicized his first name by swapping its letters "l" and "a" and used it as his last and taking his grandfather's first name as his own.
 This was because the first theatre company he was in wanted him to shorten his name for its marquee.
 He thought that they wanted to fire him and were using his name as an excuse; although that was not the case, he still changed his name to give them no excuse.

 Malden later stated that he regretted changing his name and tried to insert the name Sekulovich wherever possible in his work.
 For example, as General Omar Bradley in Patton, as his troops slog their way through enemy fire in Sicily, Malden says "Hand me that helmet, Sekulovich" to another soldier.
 In Dead Ringer, as a police detective in the squad room, Malden tells another detective: "Sekulovich, gimme my hat."
 In Fear Strikes Out, Malden, playing Jimmy Piersall's father John, introduces Jimmy to a baseball scout named Sekulovich.
 In Birdman of Alcatraz, as a prison warden touring the cell block, Malden recites a list of inmates' names, including Sekulovich (Malden's father was not pleased, as he told his son "Mladen, no Sekulovich has ever been in prison!").
 In On the Waterfront, in which Malden plays the priest, among the names of the officers of Local 374 called out in the courtroom scene is Mladen Sekulovich, Delegate (played by Fred Gwynne).
 Perhaps the most notable usage of his real name, however, was in the television series The Streets of San Francisco, where Malden's character, Mike Stone, employed a legman (played by Art Passarella) with that name.